A recap of my time living in a Russian restaurant off the historic Highway 1 in northern California…Day one- Cooperation

 Day four: Relaxation:

 I woke up and participated in the morning ritual.
 Meditation, cooking, breakfast, cleaning and prepping.
 I spent the rest of the day alternating between reading and enjoying conversation with customers, Bruce, neighbors, and the girls.
-I decided to honor Polina’s note of my lack of sharing insight by writing a journal entry on my experience in the meditation this morning.
-(It will be posted in an upcoming journal tab on the left side of the home page for those who are interested.)
 Day four flew by, leaving me to awake to one last meditation.
 Today, the meditation felt natural and within my comfort zone and I plan to continue my practice with Osha meditation.
 We spent the last morning discussing opposing views in the value of travel and differing approaches on personal growth.
-Before saying our goodbyes I snuck a chance to flip one more little blue card: Originality
+Before saying our goodbyes I snuck the chance to flip one more little blue card: Originality